 The lobby & lounge

-The little town of Rye is located just a few miles up the road and there are a few cool things to do in town.
+The little town of Rye is located just a few miles up the road from The Gallivant, and there are a few cool things to do in town.
 Mermaid St is a great place to start your visit as it is definitely the cutest spot in town.
-The main road going across the town is The Mint and is packed with antique shops, a beautiful book shop as well as cafes and restaurants.
+The main road going across the town is The Mint and is packed with antique shops, a beautiful bookshop as well as cafés, and restaurants.
 For lunch or dinner, I highly suggest the Ship Inn, by far my favorite place in town!
 I visited last year and went back this time around and the food is just delicious each time!

 One last thing

 The dogs.
 Oh my god, the dogs!
 The Gallivant is a dog-friendly hotel, meaning that there’s always a little pooch around.
 And since dogs are my favorite animals, I was pretty much in heaven!
-I am actually considering bringing Fendi & Chelsea along next time if we can manage!
+I am actually considering bringing our dogs, Fendi & Chelsea, along next time if we can manage!